lepickle/FileAutoMover/README.md

 Then this will help you sort files into their own folders depending on how you want them to be sorted.

+Inspired from FileJuggler for Windows, though this one does more moving than actual monitoring.

 #### TODO features:

 * [x] Move files according to their extension names